AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 - ``Camera name``: the name associated with the camera, which is displayed in the window title, camera status, or in the dropdown menu during camera selection.
 By default, autogenerated based on the camera model and serial number.
 - ``Frame buffer (frames)``: minimal camera frame buffer size defined in terms of number of frames.
 - ``Frame buffer (s)``: minimal camera frame buffer size defined in terms of acquisition time (in seconds).
 For example, the size of 1 second would be result in 100 frame for 100 FPS frame rate and 1000 frames for 1 kFPS frame rate.
+- ``Poll period (s)``: the period at which camera is polled for new frames.
+Lower period increases the image update frame rate, but might decrease the overall performance.

 .. _interface_processing: